BrianMcConway/brendan-doyle-running-club/README.md

 - **Kanit** is the primary font, offering clean, structured text that’s easy to read across devices.
 - **Anton** is used for bold headings, adding impact and strength to the design.

-This combination of colors and fonts creates a visually appealing, user-friendly website that reflects the active spirit of the club.

 ---